idkjs/reason-react-native-auth-flow-docs-demo/README.md

 ## I Just Want To See it

-Click the green `Use this template` button and have at it.
+Click this green button and have at it.

 [![use-this-template-button-image](./usethistemplate.png)](https://github.com/idkjs/reason-react-native-auth-flow-docs-demo/generate)